June 15, 2022

 Financial Security: Imperative to the Health and Performance of Your Workforce

-Financial wellness initiatives are an integral part of a company’s global workforce strategy because financial security – or lack thereof – has an impact on outcomes that business leaders across an organization care about deeply, such as employee health, overall well-being, performance and productivity.
+Financial well-being initiatives are an integral part of a company’s global workforce strategy because financial security – or lack thereof – has an impact on outcomes that business leaders across an organization care about deeply, such as employee health, overall well-being, performance and productivity.

-Performance & Productivity
+Performance and Productivity

 The Financial Worries that Keep Employees Up at Night … and Distracted at Work

 Lack of Savings

 In the U.S., nearly 40% of people cannot come up with $400 to cover an unexpected expense without relying on borrowing.20 This percentage increases to 58% for those making less than $60,000 a year, and rises even more for women (61%), Hispanic households (69%) and Black households (71%) making less than $60,000.21 In addition, 43% of low-wage workers do not even have a savings account.22 Furthermore, people under age 55 in the U.S. withdraw about 40 cents of every dollar that goes into their 401k account before retirement; employees of color, low-wage and lower-educated employees are the most likely to make these withdrawals.23